THE BLOG

 What's the keyboard shortcut to pull up the emoji menu in Google docs?
 Command Control Spacebar

 The toolbar has preset options by the 25%.
-No me gusta.
+I don’t need to increase my screen in increments that dramatic.

 ⌘+ zooms in smaller increments.
 110% is my sweet spot.